Trivernis/pascal-coding/README.md

 # Pascal Coding

-Repository of pascal code I created in university.
+Repository of pascal code I've created in university.